×

 9. Death Row Information

 Speaking of death row inmates, the Texas Department of Criminal Justice has a site that contains all the final statements of its prisoners.
+Call us crazy, but there's something about final words that sends chills down our spine.
 Statements range from recited bible verses and apologies to nothing at all.

 10. 973-Eht-Namuh